SK4G/plugin.context.exportto/README.md

 # plugin.context.exportto

-# Addon is no longer supported, no updates will be available, left here for archival purposes.
+# Addon is no longer supported.
+# No updates will be available.
+# Here for archival purposes only.

 Export video items in Kodi Addons to library as .strm files.